When you use our links, we may earn an affiliate commission. Learn more.

 The Dahon Speed Uno is currently the most popular folding bike in America and this trend looks to continue well into the future, very few bicycles come even close to challenging this truly exceptional model.

-It is essentially the more modern version of the original Dahon Mu Uno that was released in early 2011.
+It is essentially the more modern version of the original Dahon Mu Uno.

 This more recent version weighs in at a meager 24 pounds, or approximately 11 kilos, and so will be absolutely no trouble for anybody to carry around with them on their daily travels.

-It’s important to recognize the effort that Dahon have gone to in ensuring this, they have in no way compromised quality.
+It’s important to recognize the effort that Dahon has gone to in ensuring this, they have in no way compromised quality.

-“Once again Dahon have provided a budget priced bike that can effortlessly compete with the more expensive models out there.
+“Once again Dahon has provided a budget-priced bike that can effortlessly compete with the more expensive models out there.

 There is a reason for the widespread popularity of this utterly stunning folding bike.”

-In fact, the way that Dahon achieved this was by utilising a singular rear coaster braking mechanism, as traditional folding bikes used, this effectively enables riders to brake by pedaling backwards.
+In fact, the way that Dahon achieved this was by utilizing a singular rear coaster braking mechanism, as traditional folding bikes used, this effectively enables riders to brake by pedaling backward.